tristanqtn/Lotus/README.md

 # Lotus 🪷

-Lotus is a powerful browser extension for capturing, examining, modifying, and replaying API requests directly in your browser's DevTools.
-It helps developers debug API interactions, test endpoints, and streamline API-related workflows.
+Lotus is a powerful browser extension for capturing, examining, modifying, and replaying web requests directly in your browser's DevTools.

+This tool has been created for lazy security guys like me that needs to quickly inspect and manipulate web requests without leaving the browser nor spining up Burp Suite or Postman.

+> [!NOTE]
+> This tool has been greatly inspired by other tools like Postman and Burp Suite and it does not aim to replace them.
+It is meant to be a lightweight alternative for quick tasks directly in the browser.

 ## Features